openhab/openhab-addons/bundles/org.openhab.binding.elroconnects/README.md

-# ElroConnects Binding
+# ELRO Connects Binding

-The ElroConnects binding provides integration with the [Elro Connects](https://www.elro.eu/en/smart-home) smart home system.
+The ELRO Connects binding provides integration with the [ELRO Connects](https://www.elro.eu/en/smart-home) smart home system.

-The system uses a Wifi Hub (K1 Connector) to enable communication with various smart home devices.
+The system uses a Wi-Fi Hub (K1 Connector) to enable communication with various smart home devices.
 The devices communicate with the hub using 868MHz RF.
-The binding only communicates with the Elro Connects system and K1 Connector using UDP in the local network.
+The binding only communicates with the ELRO Connects system and K1 Connector using UDP in the local network.

 The binding exposes the devices' status and controls to openHAB.
 The K1 connector itself allows setting up scenes through a mobile application.